Casimiro A. Ynares Sr, Memorial National High School: History

 Mrs. Cynthia M. Cruz, the principal of Taytay National High School, processed the construction of the building and the opening of classes in June 2005.
 The school operation started in June 2004 through the supervision of Mrs. Loida Alcantara, the newly installed principal of Taytay National High School.
 The school was then regarded as an annex school of Taytay National High School catering students from Hapay na Mangga and other places near the school.
 Mrs. Nenita N. de Leon, department head of Mathematics in TNHS, served as the first officer-in-charge.
 Six teachers were also borrowed from TNHS: Mrs. Viernalyn M. Nama, Ms. Ma.
 Theresa Punzalan, Mrs. Elisa Regino, Mrs. Emily Ocampo, Mrs. Mercedes Mendenilla and Mr. Alejandro Jose.
-On its first year of operation, the school.has a total enrollment of 212 students classified sa Pilot and Regular sections.
+On its first year of operation, the school has a total enrollment of 212 students classified as Pilot and Regular sections.

 Later, the school was eventually considered an independent school and named "Casimiro A. Ynares Sr. Memorial National High School" in honor of Casimiro A. Ynares Sr., the father of the then governor of Rizal, Casimiro Ynares Jr.

-The first teacher in charge was Mrs. Marlene R. Nepomuceno, a master teacher in Math from Malaya, Pililla, Rizal.
+The first teacher in charge was Mrs. Marlene R. Nepomuceno, a master teacher in math from Malaya, Pililla, Rizal.

 In May 2006, Mrs. Gloria C. Roque became the first full-fledged principal of CAYSMNHS.
-Equipped with a degree in School Management which she earned from a 14-month scholarship program in Cebu City, she introduced different educational innovations in teaching and learning process to increase the students learning performance.

 On July 17, 2011, Dr. Maribeth R. de Dios, principal of Don Jose Ynares Memorial National High School, assumed office and became the principal of CAYSMNHS after Mrs. Roque.
-With the vision of making the school as "A School of Choice by every Rizaleños", that continued the educational revolution.
 The school used an enhanced curriculum focused on English, Science, Math, and Information and Communication Technology (ICT) subjects.
 Being a Special Education (SpEd) advocate, she took the initiatives of opening the school's door to students with special needs.
 The first Special Education class was opened in the school year 2012–2013 catering the hearing impaired students and students with learning disabilities.

 On September 16, 2013, Mr. Magno R. Abueme, a master teacher from Francisco P. Felix Memorial National High School, officially took over Dr. de Dios.
 Being a neophyte in this field, his projects were to improve Dr. de Dios' programs, maintain cleanliness and orderliness, and lessen school-based activities to enhance the academic performance of students.

 Since 2005, 5 more school buildings were built.
 A Ynares-type Multi-Purpose covered court was constructed and inaugurated on March 26, 2014.

 In 2015, CAYSMNHS celebrated its 10th year as an academic institution.